 You don’t have to be an expert to have fun at Easter time.
 The most popular Easter activity is coloring eggs!
 Start with a dozen or two hard-boiled eggs.
 Dip them in dye or food coloring for at least 5 minutes.
 Remember, the longer you leave the eggs in the dye the more vibrant the color will be once they’ve dried.
 If you have small kids try using whipped cream to dye the eggs.
 Just put a little food coloring in the whipped cream and roll the eggs in it and then leave them to dry.
 If you want to avoid a mess altogether, use stickers to decorate the eggs instead.

 Another popular Easter activity is a trip to visit the Easter bunny.
+Many places are taking extra safety precautions and offering socially distant Easter Bunny visits.
+You can find virtual Easter Bunny visits online.
 Take this year’s picture to the next level with reStickity.
 They are re-stickable photos that are easy to be displayed and moved around the house without causing damage to the surface or photo.
 It’s amazing to see how much your child has changed and grown from one year to the next by looking at your Easter bunny photos from years past. reStickity makes it easy to show off all your Easter photos and then store them after the holiday.

 Making the Best Easter Basket